 Pursuant to Defendant's vaccination policy, employees seeking religious exemption requests were required to submit forms explaining the religious beliefs that formed their basis of their objection to the COVID-19 vaccine.
 (See D.I.
-8-1, Ex.
+21-1, Ex.
 A).
 Employees could attach additional materials, such as letters from religious leaders, to support their exemption request.
 (Id.).

-&lt;sup>1 Citations to the transcript of the argument are in the format "Hearing Tr. at \\."
+1 Citations to the transcript of the argument are in the format "Hearing Tr. at ."

 Employees who had their religious exemption requests rejected, and continued to refuse the COVID-19 vaccine, were terminated on February 28, 2022.
-Plaintiff was one of these employees.
 Plaintiff subsequently filed the present suit raising religious discrimination claims against Defendant under Title VII (Count I) and the Delaware Discrimination in Employment Act ("DDEA") (Count II).
-See 42 U.S.C. § 2000e; Del.
-Code Ann. tit.
+See 42 U.S.C. § 2000e; DEL.
+CODE ANN. tit.
 19, § 711.
-Defendant moves to dismiss Plaintiff's claims pursuant to Fed.
-R. Civ.
+Defendant moves to dismiss Plaintiff's claims pursuant to FED.
+R. CIV.
 P. 12(b)(6).
 (D.I.
-14).
+23).